Case History

 The customer

-The company, born from the merger of large IT service providers for banking, specializes in IT outsourcing back-office services for the banking sector and offers its clients integrated and flexible technological solutions aimed at improving business performance."
+The company, formed through the merger of large IT service providers in the banking sector, specializes in IT outsourcing of back-office services, offering integrated and flexible technological solutions designed to improve business performance.

 The lack of a centralized tool for data governance and quality exposed the company to risks and delays.

-Processes for each individual banking area were segmented and inefficient, and no quality controls or automated remediation and correction processes had been designed for the most critical data, such as those related to customer data, regulatory reporting, anti-money laundering, and accounting.
+Individual banking processes were fragmented and inefficient, with no quality controls or automated remediation and correction processes in place for the most critical data, such as customer information, regulatory reporting, anti-money laundering, and accounting records.

-In the absence of clear standardization of processes and applications, the client banks each used a different system, creating a negative impact on the quality of banking data and making the maintenance of individual systems complex and costly.
+The absence of clearly standardized processes and applications meant that each client bank used a different system, which negatively impacted the quality of banking data and turned the maintenance of individual systems into a complex and costly process.

-The company had already initiated a large-scale Data Governance project aimed at involving and converging all of its clients' banking data processes toward a centralized system, easily usable and capable of managing large amounts of data in a virtuous way, in compliance with the stringent regulations required by the banking sector in Italy and Europe.
+The company had already initiated a large-scale Data Governance project aimed at collecting and streamlining all of its clients’ banking data processes toward a centralized system.
+The goal was to implement a straightforward system capable of managing large amounts of data while ensuring compliance with the stringent banking regulations in Italy and across Europe.

-Within the master Data Governance project, a key role was assigned to the design and implementation phase of activities aimed at improving data quality, with the objective of creating processes capable of detecting errors and imperfections in data and ensuring rapid revision.
-The company needed a partner able to oversee the development and execution of the Data Quality project and turn the identified objectives into reality.
+A key component of the master Data Governance project was the design and implementation of activities directed at improving data quality, with the objective of creating processes that could automatically detect data errors and imperfections while ensuring rapid revision.
+To achieve this goal, the company sought a partner able to oversee the development and execution of the Data Quality project.

 Solutions

-In the first planning phase, we carefully analyzed the context of the scope and the Data Quality requirements identified by the client, who provided us with the necessary guidance on the controls needed for the areas under examination.
-We then developed the individual controls and moved on to the execution phase: the controls were applied across the board to all banking data, in order to identify anomalies and deviations from the established quality standards.
-The results of the control, classified as positive or negative, were automatically recorded in detailed reports.
+During the planning phase, we carefully analyzed the project scope and the Data Quality requirements identified by the client, who provided us with the necessary guidance.
+Based on this input, we developed individual controls for the areas previously recognized as critical.
+Once the framework was in place, we moved on to the execution phase: the controls were applied across all banking data in order to detect anomalies and deviations from established quality standards.
+The results of these checks, classified as positive or negative, were automatically logged in detailed reports.

-In the next step, we performed a dual check: on one hand, we ensured that the processes were carried out correctly - without any operational errors - while on the other, we verified that the positive and negative outcomes recorded were indeed consistent with the rules set during the development phase.
+In the next step, we performed a double verification process.
+First, we made sure that the processes were carried out correctly, free from operational errors.
+Then, we checked that the positive and negative outcomes recorded were indeed consistent with the rules defined during the development phase.

 The results

-The company has started converging all its internal Data Quality processes into a single application.
-The outcomes and evidence from periodic Data Quality controls in the involved areas are now collected in a centralized and standardized manner.
-By using a single, user-friendly dashboard, the company is able to provide its clients with clear reporting, highlighting the results of the controls and enriched with all the necessary details to take corrective actions on the data.
+The company has begun converging all its internal Data Quality processes into a single application.
+The outcomes and supporting evidence from periodic Data Quality controls in the areas involved are now collected in a centralized and standardized manner.
+By using a single, user-friendly dashboard, the company provides clear reports to clients, highlighting the results of the controls with detailed insights, useful for data correction and improving accuracy.

-The existence of a central hub now allows the company to replicate the employed model and gradually extend the Data Quality project to cover all areas that require the production and management of data.
+A central hub allows the company to replicate this model and gradually extend the Data Quality project to cover all areas involved in data management and production.

-Thanks to the system for reporting negative results, the Data Owners now have full awareness of where and how to make the necessary corrections, thus minimizing the effort required for data control.
-In this way, the information assets of the bank clients gain uniformity, improve in quality, become more reliable, and the company’s clients are protected from sanctions and reputational risks.
+Thanks to the system for reporting negative results, Data Owners now have a clear view of where and how to make the necessary corrections, thus minimizing the effort required for data checks.
+As a result, the information assets of client banks are becoming more consistent and reliable, improving in quality, and helping protect the company’s clients from sanctions and reputational risks.